-Now, it does take time to gradually get yourself and your children back into a school schedule.
-For some ideas on how to help transition your child back to school, please see my post Eight Ways to Help Your Child Ease Back to School.
+It does take time to gradually get yourself and your children back into a school schedule.
+For some ideas on how to help transition your child back to school, please see Eight Ways to Help Your Child Ease Back to School.

-As you are transitioning your child, it is also a great time to get organized for the upcoming school year, while growing your child’s confidence.
-It’s a time of new beginnings.
+As you are getting your child ready for the upcoming school year, it is also a great time to get organized.
+The start of the school year is a time of new beginnings and a time to grow their confidence.
 A little time invested in getting organized now will definitely help with a smooth transition.
 Here are ten tried and true ideas for back to school organization, while encouraging independence.

 - Color code school supplies.
-This is very helpful for my children, as well as my students.
+This is something I had done with my own children when they were young and find it to be very helpful for my students.
 I like to use solid colored folders and notebooks.
 Perhaps green is science, while blue may be used for math.
 Have your child help choose their colors and label their things.
 That way, they have some ownership over their things.

 - Have your child make a Take Home Folder.
 Go ahead and let your child get that cute puppy folder or that MLB folder.
 If all of the other folders are plain colors, this one will be easy to find.
 Then, label one pocket: Papers to Stay at Home and the other pocket: Papers to be Returned to School.
 This will help your child stay organized at school.

-- Fill in your planner and/or calendar.
+- Create and Update a Family Calendar.
 Take some time to put the events of your child’s school calendar into your calendar.
 Those half days, professional development days, and holidays sneak up quickly on all of us.
 Having dates marked in your calendar ahead of time will help you be able to plan for those adjustments in schedules.

-- If your child has a planner, take some time to model and teach him/her how to use it.
+- Model: If your child has a planner, take a little time to model and teach him/her how to use it.
 Encourage writing in assignments, schedules, and special events.

 - Lay out outfits the night before.
 We’ve all had that “I have nothing to wear” panic.
 It happens with our children too.
 Having them choose their outfits and laying their clothes out the night before can make your mornings go smoother.

-- Try to have your child prepare lunches and snacks the night before.
-I am guilty of not always doing this as I like the kids to have fresh fruit, sandwiches, and sometimes warm soup for winter.
-It definitely helps to prep food the night before for a smoother morning.
+- Meals: Try to have your child prepare lunches and snacks the night before.
+I am guilty of not always doing this.
+I liked my own children to have fresh fruit, sandwiches, and sometimes warm soup for winter.
+It definitely helps to prep food the night before for an easier morning.

-- Get your pantry stocked with healthy packaged snacks that your child can help themselves to.
+- Stock Up: Get your pantry and refrigerator stocked with healthy snacks that your child can help themselves to.
 This will help encourage independence.
-I know that I will be making a trip to Costco soon! 🙂